Jugal112/cs451_checkers/README.md

   - Checkers game is playable
   - Fixed file path issues for platform compatibility
   - Fixed issue with getting midpoint between two locations

-### Ver 1.1
-  - Executable jar contains the entire game.
-No need to compile every time before running
-  - Resizable window for different screen sizes

-### Ver 1.2
-  - Fixed issue with double jumps being automatically chosen by the computer
-  - Fixed issue where if window is resized vertically then the board stretches vertically instead of scaling proportionately
-  - Randomly chosen player for first turn
-  - Move highlighting for current player’s turn to show user which moves are valid
-  - Both player’s screens are in sync to show opponent’s decisions in real time by sending moves as they are made.
-Before, one player finished their entire turn before it was sent over the network
-  - Fixed issue with checkers not being able to move back-left when the space was vacant and there was a checker to the front-left.

-### Ver 1.3
-  - Fixed issue with multi-jump turns not being received by opponent
-  - Restart capabilities if users desire to play again after a winner has been declared
-  - Fixed issue with highlights not showing second jump opportunities once a player makes the first jump.
-  - Confetti cannon and victory sound play for the winner.
-Winning is now more fun!